 - If there is any problem in ethernet, it is difficult to troubleshoot what cable or node in the network causing an actual problem.

 - 14 Difference Between TCP and UDP Protocol

 - 12 Advantages and Disadvantages of OSI model Layered Architecture

-This is all about advantages and disadvantages of Ethernet.
-If you are planning to set Ethernet LAN connection, you can ponder on these points.
+This is all about the advantages and disadvantages of Ethernet.
+If you are planning to set the Ethernet LAN connection, you can ponder on these points.
 For any doubt, please write in a comment.